 Dues were paid annually and ran from January 1 to December 31.

 Remember, you will not receive the monthly e-newsletter or email notices unless you are an active member.

-2019 - the League will hold monthly meetings on the second Friday of each month, at noon.
+Monthly meetings on the second Friday of each month, at noon.